jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-14-forwardkinematics.md

 eg A|B|C|D in that when A is moved B C D follow, when B is moved C and D follow and so down the `chain'.

-Here are two examples of setting up an `F`K chain`.
+Here are two examples of setting up an `FK chain`.
 One using parenting to create the hierarchy and the other using constraints.

 I'm using cubes here to clearly show what is going on, but these can be